eazeredo/digital_marketplace/openshift/README.md

 ------

 To deploy the Digital Marketplace app, run these commands in each namespace (dev/test/prod).
+If there is an existing deployment config see below.
 Replace `<secret>` with the KeyCloak client secret for the target environment.

 To password protect the dev and test namespace deployments, replace `BASIC_AUTH_USERNAME` and `BASIC_AUTH_PASSWORD_HASH` with the basic auth credentials desired.
 Leaving these parameters off the deployment command will deactivate login.
 The hashed password can be generated using the npm library bcrypt `bcrypt.hash('<password>',10)`.
 (NOTE:  This login is unrelated to keycloak authentication.)